The Midnight: 2020–2023: Horror Show, The Rearview Mirror, Heroes, and live album

-2024–present: Graphic novel, new label, and Syndicate
+2024–present: Graphic novel, Syndicate deluxe, and Neon Odyssey

 The Midnight announced that their first graphic novel, The Midnight: Shadows, would be released by Dark Horse Comics in October 2024.
 The story and characters are based on The Midnight's music, and the book features writer Zack Kaplan working with artists Stephen Thompson, Johnoy Lindsay, and Thiago Rocha.

 In 2024, the band announced McEwan would step away from touring to focus on producing new music.
 The band added drummer Kwesi Robinson to the lineup to fulfill McEwan's role on live drums.

 The Midnight made their Ultra Records debut with the single, "Chariot" in September 2024 from their upcoming sixth studio album, Syndicate.
-The band followed with their second single, "Love is an Ocean" in February 2025.
+The band followed with their second single, "Love Is an Ocean" in February 2025.
 Third single "Digital Dreams" released on May 30, 2025.
 "Chariot" was featured on the soundtrack for the Codemasters racing video game F1 25 which also released the same day.
 The fourth single "Shadowverse" was released on August 1, along with the reveal of Syndicate's tracklist and October 3, 2025 release date.
 A fifth single, "Summer's Ending Soon", was released on August 29.
 A sixth single, "Runaways" featuring Bonnie McKee, was released on September 17.

 In an interview with Daily Express, McEwan called Syndicate "our version of an apocalypse record" which had gone through a rework after the band and label mutually agreed the first version wasn't there yet.
 Lyle called Syndicate "the album that we just couldn't help ourselves from making" with both Lyle and McEwan going through personal trauma during the writing process.
 Lyle calls the album the denouement of the Kids / Monsters / Heroes trilogy, signaling the closing of a chapter.

+The Midnight announced a deluxe version of Syndicate with six additional songs was releasing on May 15, 2026.
+The expanded album features new songs, unreleased demos, and remixes including their latest single "Love Is an Ocean (Chromeo Remix)".

+In May 2026, The Midnight collaborated with tabletop gaming group and publishing company Avantris Entertainment to create the theme song and animated music video for "Neon Odyssey", a Dungeons & Dragons 5.5E 1,400+ page, three-book space opera trilogy.
+The song and cinematic released on May 5 at the opening of the Kickstarter project which surpassed their initial funding goals by raising $2.25m within the first hour of the campaign.
+Avantris said The Midnight played a huge part in creating the tone and overall vibe of the Neon Odyssey space opera with McEwan calling the collaboration “one of those great experiences – where someone comes to you asking for the thing you really like to do and you know are good at.”